KDE/documentation-develop-kde-org/HIG/source/patterns/content/help.rst

-Help system
+Help System
 ===========

-The *help system* should be used as a secondary mechanism to support users’ complete and better understanding of tasks — the primary mechanism should be the user interface itself.
-Users consult the help system only if they can't accomplish a task with the UI.
+The help system should be used as a secondary mechanism to support users’ complete and better understanding of tasks — the primary mechanism should be the user interface itself.
+Users consult the help system only if they cannot accomplish a task with the UI.

-When to use
+When to Use
 -----------
 Try to make Help unnecessary in the first place: